 The method presented here is based on statistical deformable shape models (SDSMs), which are object-based parametric shape model that characterizes shape changes relative to a "typical" instance.
 The typical shape usually is taken to be the mean shape, and relative changes are encoded as a limited number of important eigenmodes of shape variability.
 Using an SDSM, any particular shape in the space defined by the training set can be completely and uniquely identified by a few coefficients to within some small truncation error.
 Once trained, SDSMs can be used as the basis of numerical methods for shape discrimination, comparison, and interpolation, for longitudinal shape studies [11], and for deformable image segmentation and registration [22, esp.
 23,24].
 (See [25] for a recent summary of clinical applications of both space filling and shape based image registrations.)
-Fig. 2 diagrams the process of training and use of the estimated probability distributions on the object(s).
-This paper is concerned primarily with defining a framework for fitting parametric models to training images while maintaining credible, legal shapes with locational correspondence across the training population.
-However, the method's application to image guided radiotherapy is outlined in the discussion section.
+Fig. 1 diagrams the process of training and use of the estimated probability distributions on the object(s).
+This paper is concerned with defining a framework for fitting parametric models to training images while maintaining credible, legal shapes with locational correspondence across the training population.

-Fig. 2.
+Fig. 1.
 The process of training and using probability distributions on object shapes in clinical applications.
 The step outlined in bold, fitting training images with parametric models as input to statistical analysis, is the main subject of this paper.